RunestoneInteractive/httlads/_sources/Happiness/exploring.rst

 Visualization
 -------------

 #.
-The STDDEV value tells us that the majority of the values are between 4.0 and 6.6 so let us check that graphically.
+The `STDDEV <https://runestone.academy/runestone/static/cppds/index.html>`_ value tells us that the majority of the values are between 4.0 and 6.6 so let us check that graphically.
 It is easy to make a histogram of the values in Sheets.

    #.
 Click on the insert graph icon
    #.
 Choose chart type of histogram
    #.
-Enter or drag the rows in column c
+Enter or drag the rows in column D
    #.
 Does it look like most of the bars are between 4 and 6.6 on your histogram?
 It should.
    #.
 Try editing the details of the histogram to look at the distribution in other columns.